-Comunidad Inti Wara Yasso is a Bolivian NGO, formed by a team of professionals and volunteers, Bolivians and foreigners alike.
+Comunidad Inti Wara Yassi is a Bolivian NGO, formed by a team of professionals and volunteers, Bolivians and foreigners alike.
 Founded in 1992, CIWY was the pioneer of the environment movement in Bolivia and is recognised at a national and international level for founding recue centres dedicated to the rehabilitation of wild animals.
-CIWY has three wild animal rescue centres: Parque Machia (Cochabamba), Parque Ambue Ari (Santa Cruz) and Parque Jacj Cuisi (Rurrenabaque in the north of La Paz).
+CIWY has three wildlife sanctuaries: Parque Machia (Cochabamba), Parque Ambue Ari (Santa Cruz) and Parque Jacj Cuisi (Rurrenabaque in the north of La Paz).
 Each one of these centres offers refuge to wild animals rescued from illegal trafficking, bringing them the opportunity for a better quality of life.

 Machia houses more than 500 animals from more than 30 species.
 Each species is different and needs specific conditions for their management and wellbeing.
 It is necessary to know each one of these animals, their biology, behaviour and particular management, to be able to offer them a better quality of life.
 The work is hard, and sometimes accompanied by difficult environmental conditions.

 This position requires a responsible, autonomous and organised person, with initiative and in good physical condition.
 The person should be able to understand how the centre runs and be aware of the importance of the wellbeing of its residents.
 The candidate should know how to work well in a team, manage and coordinate groups.
 The work is hard, but incredibly rewarding, knowing that each animal that we house in the centre is receiving a second chance.